Josh Gad

 Joshua Ilan Gad (born February 23, 1981) is an American actor.
-He is known for voicing Olaf in the Frozen franchise, playing Elder Arnold Cunningham in the Broadway musical The Book of Mormon, and playing Le Fou in the live-action adaptation of Disney's Beauty and the Beast.
-For his role as Olaf, Gad won two Annie Awards, and for his work in The Book of Mormon, he co-won a Grammy Award for Best Musical Theater Album and received a Tony Award nomination for Best Actor in a Musical, both shared with Andrew Rannells as one of the two leading artists.
+He is known for voicing Olaf in the Frozen franchise and originating the role of Elder Cunningham in the Broadway musical The Book of Mormon.
+For his role as Olaf, Gad won two Annie Awards, and for his work in The Book of Mormon, he co-won a Grammy Award for Best Musical Theater Album.
+Gad was also nominated for the 2011 Tony Award for Best Leading Actor in a Musical.

-Gad played Skip Gilchrist in the political sitcom 1600 Penn on NBC, and a fictionalized version of himself on FX's The Comedians, alongside Billy Crystal.
-His other film roles include The Rocker, The Internship, 21, Love & Other Drugs, Jobs, Pixels, The Wedding Ringer, The Angry Birds Movie and its sequel, A Dog's Purpose and its sequel A Dog's Journey, Marshall, Agatha Christie's Murder on the Orient Express, Little Monsters and Ghostbusters: Afterlife.
-He has also appeared in ER, The Daily Show, Modern Family, New Girl, Bored to Death, and Numb3rs.
-In 2020, he began starring in the HBO comedy series Avenue 5.

 Early life

 Joshua Ilan Gad was born in Hollywood, Florida, on February 23, 1981.
-His mother, Susan, is a real estate agent and his stepfather is an investment advisor, and he has two older brothers, a stepbrother and a stepsister.
+His mother, Susan, is a real estate agent and his stepfather is an investment advisor.
+Gad has two older brothers, a stepbrother and a stepsister.
 His father, Sam (Shmuel) Gad was born to a Jewish family in Afghanistan and moved to Israel as a teenager.
-Gad believes his father is a descendant of the Tribe of Gad, one of the Twelve Tribes of Israel, further stating that his paternal ancestors traveled through India before settling in Afghanistan.
+Gad believes his father is a descendant of the Tribe of Gad, one of the Ten Lost Tribes of Israel, further stating that his paternal ancestors traveled through India before settling in Afghanistan.
 His mother was born in Germany to an Ashkenazi Jewish family of Holocaust survivors.
-He was raised Jewish.
+Gad was raised Jewish.

-Gad attended the University School of Nova Southeastern University, graduating in 1999.
+Graduating in 1999, Gad attended the University School of Nova Southeastern University.
 While there, he won the National Forensics League (NFL) National Tournament Championships for Original Oratory in 1998 and 1999.
 He also won the 1999 Humorous Interpretation at the National tournament in Phoenix.
 He then attended the Carnegie Mellon College of Fine Arts, where he graduated in 2003 with a Bachelor of Fine Arts in drama.
-He attended college with fellow Broadway stars Leslie Odom Jr. and Rory O’Malley, the latter of whom he based his portrayal of Olaf in Frozen on.
+He attended college with fellow Broadway stars Leslie Odom Jr. and Rory O'Malley, the latter of whom he based his portrayal of Olaf in Frozen on.
 During this time, he undertook a semester-long exchange at the National Institute of Dramatic Art.